syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 For example, you can create a new Website resource, or patch the existing one.
 The big difference is that to see te logs you need to use the following Kubernetes command:

 ```
-Kubectl --namespace system logs XXX
+kubectl --namespace demo-system logs deploy/demo-controller-manager
 ```

 📕 Summary
 ==============

 Writing any code requires a lot of iteration and faster feedback is helpful.
 That is why you have been working with a local run command for the operator up until this point.
+You can tell the process of deploying to Kubernetes adds a lot of time just from the process of building the docker image.

 That being said, the operator will need to run in Kubernetes in the long run and using the `deploy` make command will allow you you to deploy and test your operator in a more realistic fashion.
+For example, had you not added the permissions to work with deployments and services, your operator would still have worked when running locally since it is using your personal permissions.
+However, once deployed to Kubernetes the operator is reliant on only its own permissions and would have failed without the additional RBAC provided.